public class BigDecimal extends Number implements Comparable<BigDecimal>

 accumulator.
 The individual multiplications with the accumulator use the same math context settings as in

-except for a precision increased to mc.precision + elength + 1
+mc except for a precision increased to mc.precision + elength + 1 where elength is the

 into one using the working precision specified above.